Nativism (politics): United States

-According to the American historian John Higham, nativism is:an intense opposition to an internal minority on the grounds of its foreign (i.e., “un-American”) connections.
+According to the American historian John Higham, nativism is:

+an intense opposition to an internal minority on the grounds of its foreign (i.e., "un-American") connections.
 Specific nativist antagonisms may and do, vary widely in response to the changing character of minority irritants and the shifting conditions of the day; but through each separate hostility runs the connecting, energizing force of modern nationalism.
 While drawing on much broader cultural antipathies and ethnocentric judgments, nativism translates them into zeal to destroy the enemies of a distinctively American way of life.

+Colonial era

+There was nativism in the colonial era shown by English colonists against the Palatine German immigrants in the Pennsylvania Colony.
+Benjamin Franklin questioned about allowing Palatine refugees to settle in Pennsylvania.
+He was concerned about the potential consequences of their arrival, particularly regarding the preservation of Pennsylvania's English identity and heritage.
+He questioned whether it was prudent for a colony established by English settlers to be overwhelmed by newcomers who might not integrate into English culture and language.

 Early republic

 Nativism was a political factor in the 1790s and in the 1830s–1850s.
-There was little nativism in the colonial era.
 Nativism became a major issue in the late 1790s, when the Federalist Party expressed its strong opposition to the French Revolution by trying to strictly limit immigration, and stretching the time to 14 years for citizenship.
 At the time of the Quasi-War with the French First Republic in 1798, the Federalists and Congress passed the Alien and Sedition Acts, including the Alien Act, the Naturalization Act and the Sedition Act.
-Thomas Jefferson and James Madison fought by drafting the Virginia and Kentucky Resolutions.
-In 1800.
-Jefferson was elected president, and reversed most of the hostile legislation.
+Thomas Jefferson and James Madison fought against the new laws by drafting the Virginia and Kentucky Resolutions.
+In 1800, Jefferson was elected president, and removed most of the anti-immigrant legislation.